‘Teen Mom 2’ Star Chelsea Houska Delights Fans With Rare Photo Kissing Her Daughter Layne DeBoer

 You Guys!!!
 Pre-orders are LIVE for the Layne, Watson and Aubree Muslin Blanket set ????????????
 Unbelievable that we got to design patterns inspired by our amazing kids.
 So much love went into this set!!
 And this is the LAST DROP of our @itzyritzy collab!
 You can get yours now on itzyritzy.com or follow the link in my bio ???? #linkinbio #chelseaandcoleforitzyritzy #cc4ir

 The photo has only been live on her account for a short time but it’s earning the reality star a ton of attention from her followers with over 33,000 likes in addition to 90-plus comments.
-Some fans took to the photo to let Chelsea know that they would be purchasing the blanket while countless others commented on the sweet mother/ daughter moment.
+Some fans took to the photo to let Chelsea know that they would be purchasing the blanket while countless others commented on the sweet mother-daughter moment.
 A few others had no words and commented using emoji instead.

 “Pre-ordered, can’t wait to receive them!” one follow commented on the post.